 - While radishes cook, poach eggs.
 I find I have the best luck with this technique.
 If you don't like runny eggs, this would also be great with scrambled or hardboiled.

 - To serve, place toast on two plates, divide radish mixture, and top each with a poached egg.

-Grains: An easy way to make this gluten-free or just a grain bowl, use a base of quinoa, millet, or farro.
+Grains: An easy way to make this gluten-free with a grain bowl, use a base of quinoa, millet, or for non-gluten-free grains, farro.
 This can also make for a lovely savory porridge with steel cut oats or amaranth.

 Cheese: Add a bit of crumbled goat cheese or feta before serving.